patrodriguez108/bernies-bistro-practice/README.md

 ```
 $ ruby recipe_system.rb display 111
 Recipe 111 - Kale Burger
-The Kale Burger is one of our best selling dishes!
-It combines the nutritional value of kale with
-the taste of cow!
+Combining the taste of cow with the nutrition of kale!

 Ingredients:
 Kale, Cow

 Preparation Instructions:
-Preheat the oven to 500 degrees.
-Put in a cow.
+Preheat oven to 500 degrees, put in a cow.
 Wait 10 minutes.
 Put in some kale.
 Take out cow and kale.
 Put on bun.
 Serve HOT!
 ```
 *Figure 3*.
 Displaying a specific recipe.